ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

 > "The Integrative Genomics Viewer (IGV) is a high-performance, easy-to-use, interactive tool for the visual exploration of genomic data.
 It supports flexible integration of all the common types of genomic data and metadata, investigator-generated or publicly available, loaded from local or cloud sources."

-As with the other tools we have used today, IGV is pre-installed in the virtual environment.
+As with the other tools we have used today, IGV is pre-installed on the Linux computers we are using.
 But unlike the other tools, IGV has a graphical user interface (GUI).
 Run `igv` at the command prompt to start it.